MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/README.md

-# MDAnalysisWorkshop2023
+# MDAnalysisWorkshop UCL 2024
-Materials for the 2023 (and maybe beyond) MDAnalysis workshops.
+Materials for the May 10, 2024 MDAnalysis workshop at University College London.

 ## Sessions